TymoteuszMH/React-Project/README.md

 Project created only using Typescript React

 ## Setup
-To run project, install it locally using npm:
+To run project, you have to have Node (v.21.6.2) Install it locally, then, in your folder with files open terminal with administration permissions and use node to install dependencies and start project:

 ```
 $ npm install